-We have a music room with many instruments to play, and a fully equipped art studio that doubles as our doggy sleeping room.
+We have a music room with many instruments to play, and a fully equipped art studio that doubles as our dog boarding room.
 There's an open concept media area, living room and dining room, as well as a sunroom and covered back deck.
-You'll have access to all the areas, except our bedroom.
+You'll have access to all the areas.
 We do like to use the living room in the evenings to relax most weekday evenings but you'll also have access to our office with a comfy daybed that you could use for a sitting room if you want to hang out somewhere other than your room.

 We have wifi and a landline with free Canada/US calling you're welcome to use..
 We have a television in the living room we hook up to our laptops, but we don't have cable or TV channels.
 If you need computer access, it's best to bring your own laptop, but we can lend you ours if you need to do a quick email check.